atparkweb/fantasy_sumo/README.md

 2. Run `./scripts/composeup`
 3. Open browser and go to [localhost:8000](http://localhost:8000)
 4. Start hacking

+### Django Admin
+The backend admin can be accessed through the [Admin Interface](http://localhost:8000/admin) Refer to the Official Django documentation on setting up admin access.

 ### Stopping the server
 In a terminal from the the project root run: `./scripts/composedown`